 The 'family of languages' approach is one approach for facilitating the exchange of formally expressed knowledge in a characterized way.
-It is not exclusive to other approaches like direct translation or pivot approaches.
-It has several advantages over other solutions to the semantic interoperability problem because it allows users:
+It generalizes previous proposals for translation architectures and provides a greater flexibility in terms of languages that can be used for the integrated models.
+This approach is not exclusive to other approaches like direct translation or pivot approaches.
+But it has several advantages over other solutions to the semantic interoperability problem because it allows users:

-- to translate to closer languages among many of them; - to share and compose many simple transformations for which the property are known and the transformations available; - to select the transformations to be used with regard to the kind of properties that are required by the transformation.
+- to translate to closer languages among many of them; - to share and compose many simple transformations for which the properties are known and the transformations available; - to select the transformations to be used with regard to the kind of properties that are required by the transformation.

-This approach is thus a tool for better 'ontology engineering'.
+The 'family of languages' approach is thus a tool for better 'ontology engineering'.

-The approach generalizes previous proposals for translation architectures and provides a greater flexibility in terms of languages that can be used for the integrated models.
-We have presented here this approach in a unified framework and proposed a first tower of structure for the family of languages based on the properties that are satisfied by the transformations.
-Different semantic relations can be used to establish the structure of a family of languages and ensure formal properties of transformations between languages.
-We concluded with a brief description of an existing implementation of the approach.
+We have presented this approach in a unified framework and proposed a first tower of structure for the 'family of languages' based on the properties that are satisfied by the transformations.
+Different semantic relations can be used to establish the structure of a 'family of languages' and ensure formal properties of transformations between languages.
+Many work is still required for characterizing other useful properties, including properties on the syntax of the languages.

-The approach can easily be implemented using existing web technologies such as XML and XSLT, but also provides an infrastructure for ensuring formal properties by proving the formal properties of transformations between concrete languages.
-It is even possible to annotate transformations with these proof and use them for justifying or explaining the transformations.
+As shown, the approach can easily be implemented using existing web technologies such as XML and XSLT, but also provides an infrastructure for ensuring formal properties by proving the formal properties of transformations between concrete languages.